efficientqa/efficientqa.github.io/index.md

 -----------------------------------------------------------------------------

+**Update August 8, 2021: Our paper is published in PMLR (Competitions and Demonstrations Track @NeurIPS2020).
+Please find the published version of the paper [here](http://proceedings.mlr.press/v133/min21a.html).**

 **Update July 23, 2021: Based on multiple requests, we have released the EfficientQA test data, with human ratings used in the report.
 You can find it [here](https://github.com/google-research-datasets/natural-questions/tree/master/nq_open).**

 **Update January 1, 2021: Our technical report is available [here](https://tinyurl.com/efficientqa-report).**